Hafizah/SQL-Daily-Refresher/README.md

 # SQL-Daily-Refresher
-My daily effort to strengthen and improve SQL queries.
+Daily effort to strengthen and improve my knowledge on SQL queries.